 And importantly, at this time, there is no commercially available plugin (or at WordPress plugin directory) that automatically syncs MYOB Exo with Woocommerce.

 So rather than try to jam a round peg in a square hole, we’re developing our own ecommerce solution for WordPress where we have full control over how it talks to Exo.
-And importantly, our client ha specific goals in mind in terms of how they envisioned EXO “talking” to the website.
+And importantly, Black Magic had specific goals in mind in terms of how they envisioned EXO “talking” to the website.
 To meet the brief, building a custom WordPress ecommerce plugin meant a better end result.

 Progress Report #1

 Currently we are round-tabling the research and development phase with the client and their MYOB Exo support team, Acclaim Group.
-Matt, Ashton and the team at Acclaim are helping our client to tweak their Exo configuration to get the absolute best out of the software.
+Matt, Ashton and the team at Acclaim are helping Black Magic to tweak their Exo configuration to get the absolute best out of the software.
 The better the input from Exo, the better the output on the website which in turn will feed back into Exo.